 - To optimize the order in which unlabeled data is processed

 Active learning can be tremendously useful, particularly in instances where there is a significant amount of unlabeled data that would be extremely expensive or impossibly time consuming to otherwise label.
-While the technique is still being tested and refined today, it can certainly be used as a springboard to help determine and prioritize the data that should in fact be labeled and simultaneously enforce internal guidelines for when resources should and should not be used for labeling.
+While the data labeling technique is still being tested and refined today, it can certainly be used as a springboard to help determine and prioritize the data that should in fact be labeled and simultaneously enforce internal guidelines for when resources should and should not be used for data labeling.